 Make it a habit to do this whenever a friend or family member tells you about something important that is happening in his/her life.
 If you seldom have anything to follow up on, that’s a telltale sign that you don’t know or care about what is going on in other people’s lives.

 An easy way to start a fight is to quickly jump in to say “You’re wrong” or “that’s a stupid idea!”
 Meanwhile, a better more tactful way to make the same point is to use a wise question.
 The moment you know you disagree with what someone said, stop and ask one powerful question, “Why do you think that?”
 Listen to the answer, (you may uncover some new information to alter your opinion), then feel free to disagree without using judgmental words.

 By holding your tongue and listening first (even if it’s only for a minute), you show respect.
 And when children overhear you, they learn an important lesson about how to turn a disagreement into a conversation.

-The values we hold dear to us: respect, appreciation, compassion, loyalty and companionship are fostered or destroyed every day by our word choices and actions.
-If you resolve to use these 5 simple communication tips, you will discover that you relationships will be stronger and better than ever.
+The values we hold dear to us: respect, appreciation, compassion, loyalty, and companionship are fostered or destroyed every day by our word choices and actions.
+If you resolve to use these 5 simple communication tips, you will discover that your relationships will be stronger and better than ever.